-Cameron Shahbazi has been awarded with several international honours including the Sylva Gelber Award (2021), the Walter Prsytawski Prize (2021) and the Dame Kiri Te Kanawa Foundation Award (2019).
-In 2019, he was a finalist at the Veronica Dunne International Singing Competition.
-He was awarded the Royal Opera House Covent Garden Prize at the 2018 International Belvedere Competition, won the 2nd Prize at the 2018 Innsbrucker Baroque Competition, and top prizes at the 2017 Opéra Avignon Jeunes Espoirs Competition.
+Cameron Shahbazi has received distinguished international honors such as the Sylva Gelber Award (2021), the Walter Prsytawski Prize (2021) and the Dame Kiri Te Kanawa Foundation Award (2019).
+He was a finalist at the 2019 Veronica Dunne International Singing Competition, was awarded the Royal Opera House Covent Garden Prize at the 2018 International Belvedere Competition, Second Prize at Innsbruck’s Cesti Competition in 2018, and top prizes at the 2017 Opéra Avignon Jeunes Espoirs Competition.